-Dr. Gibbs’ primary teaching experience has been in programming languages, including assembly, FORTRAN, Pascal, BASIC, C, C++, Java, C#, and Web programming languages.
-He also teaches a course and delivers lectures on the social aspects of technology.
-He has extensive experience in both developing and delivering online instruction, having done so for both the UW Colleges and UW–Stevens Point.
-Dr. Gibbs’ research interests include text-to-speech applications and mobile application development.
+Dr. Gibbs’ teaching experience has been in programming languages, most recently in Python, Java, C#, and various Web client and server languages.
+He has also taught and delivered lectures on the social aspects of technology.
+He has extensive experience in both developing and delivering online instruction, having done so for both the UW-Colleges and UW–Stevens Point.

 Dr. Gibbs earned his PhD in educational technology at UW–Madison.
 He holds a bachelor’s degree in mathematics and a master’s degree in computer science, both from San Diego State University.

 Weimin He, PhD | UW–Stevens Point

 Weimin He, PhD, is a professor in the Computing and New Media Technologies department at the University of Wisconsin–Stevens Point.

 Dr. He has over 20-years research experience on database management.
 His research interests include XML data management, information retrieval and big data management.
 Dr. He has over 30 peer-reviewed publications in international conference proceedings and journals.
 He has also served as member or program committee chair at several international conferences and journals.
 Dr. He’s teaching experience includes database, programming languages, data structures and algorithms, and big data management.